code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2017-07-23-apache-cxf-soap-header-example.md

 A header definition is called explicit if it is part of the service <var>'&lt;portType&gt;'</var>.
 If the message part that is transferred in the header does not show up anywhere in the <var>'&lt;portType&gt;'</var> element, then it is an implicit header.

 In the context of this code sample, we will tackle implicit SOAP headers.
 The reason for this is that with explicit headers there is no specific configuration needed in order to have CXF process the headers and make them available as part of the generated service interface.
-For those interested, there is an [explicit SOAP header CXF project](https://github.com/code-not-found/cxf-jaxws/tree/master/cxf-jaxws-soap-header-explicit) available on the CXF JAX-WS GitHub repository.
+For those interested, there is an [explicit SOAP header CXF project](https://github.com/code-not-found/cxf-jaxws/tree/master/cxf-jaxws-soap-header-explicit){:target="_blank"} available on the [CXF JAX-WS GitHub repository](https://github.com/code-not-found/cxf-jaxws){:target="_blank"}.

 As the sample ticketing WSDL does not contain a SOAP header we will add an <var>'clientId'</var> element.
 Note that the header is only defined on the binding, as such it is implicit.